 Spasmodic Torticollis is an adult onset focal or segmental dystonia with a variable combination of neck flexion, extension, rotation and tilting.
 Each patient has a characteristic dystonic posturing.
 This dystonic posture is present at rest, worsen with action or stress and improve or resolve completely during sleep.

-Rotational torticollis– is a rotation of the chin around the longitudinal axis towards the shoulder.
+Rotational torticollis– there is a rotation of the chin towards the shoulder.

 Laterocollis– It is a lateral tilt of the head in the coronal plane with the ear moving toward the shoulder.

 Anterocollis– It is a forward deviation of the head in the sagittal plane with the chin moving towards the chest.

 Retrocollis– It is the backward deviation of the head in the sagittal plane thereby elevating the chin and moving the occiput towards the upper back.